BinaryIgor/code-examples/some-wisdom-htmx-app-e2e-tests/README.md

 (will install needed browsers) npx playwright install
 ```
-If it doesn't work, you may need to run:
+If it doesn't work, you may need to run (reference: https://playwright.dev/docs/ci):
 ```
 npx playwright install --with-deps
 ```
 ...to install additional dependencies.

-To run all tests in a headless mode, simply execute:
+To run all tests in a headless mode (default), simply execute:
 ```
 npx playwright test
 ```